 1980: Nationalist leader Robert Mugabe wins a sweeping election victory to become Zimbabwe's first black prime minister.
 Mugabe, seen here in 2009, would serve in that role until 1987, when he became the country's first president.

-1978: The No. 3 song "Sometimes When We Touch" by Dan Hill is the only song in the top five of the Billboard Hot 100 chart not written by a member of The Bee Gees.
-Andy Gibb's "(Love Is) Thicker Than Water" is No. 1, with "Stayin' Alive" at No. 2, "Night Fever" at No. 5 and Samantha Sang's "Emotion," written by Robin and Barry Gibb, at No. 4.
+1978: The No. 3 song "Sometimes When We Touch" by Dan Hill is the only song in the top five of the Billboard Hot 100 chart not written by a member of one of the Gibb brothers.
+Andy Gibb's "(Love Is) Thicker Than Water" was No. 1, with the Bee Gees' "Stayin' Alive" and "Night Fever" at No. 2 and No. 5, respectively, and Samantha Sang's "Emotion," written by Robin and Barry Gibb, at No. 4.

 1974: People magazine is published for the first time.
 The premiere edition featured actress Mia Farrow, then starring in the movie "The Great Gatsby," on the cover and sold for 35 cents.
 The issue also featured stories on Gloria Vanderbilt, Aleksandr Solzhenitsyn, and the wives of U.S. Vietnam veterans who were missing in action.

-1969: Chaz Bono, the only child of entertainers Sonny and Cher, is born Chastity Sun Bono in Los Angeles, Calif.
+1969: Chaz Bono, the only child of entertainers Sonny and Cher, is born Chastity Sun Bono in Los Angeles, California.
 Between 2008 and 2010, Bono underwent female-to-male gender transition and now lives as a transgender man.
-Bono, who is a transgender advocate, writer, and musician, is seen here with his mother at her hand and footprint ceremony in front of Grauman's Chinese Theatre in Los Angeles on Nov.
-18, 2010.
+Bono is a transgender advocate, writer and musician.

 1966: In an interview with Maureen Cleave of The London Evening Standard, John Lennon says, "We're more popular than Jesus now; I don't know which will go first, rock 'n' roll or Christianity."
 The remark would go mostly unnoticed in Britain, but caused an uproar when it was reprinted by U.S. teenage fan magazine Datebook five months later, on the eve of the group's August tour of the United States.